 If an initiative is introduced with no change management, it can be extraordinarily disruptive.
 People will constantly ask why the change is happening in the first place.
 There will be more resistance to change and greater instances of people dragging their feet or fully opting out of the prescribed change.
 This is very disruptive and can consume large amounts of the capacity for change.

 However, effective and proactive change management can greatly reduce the disruption of the initiative.
 Senior leaders are engaged, and actively and visibly support the effort.
 Communication plans are developed early in the process and targeted for particular audiences with the right messages.
 People managers are prepared to coach their employees and perform their critical roles in change.
 And resistance is anticipated and addressed before it impacts the effort.
-You can help address change saturation when you apply a structured approach to managing the people side of change.
+You can help address change saturation when you apply a structured approach to managing the people side of change

-Tim Creasey is Prosci’s Chief Innovation Officer and a globally recognized leader in change management.
-His work forms the foundation of the largest body of knowledge in the world on managing the people side of change to deliver organizational results.
+Tim Creasey is Prosci’s Chief Innovation Officer and a globally recognized leader in Change Management.
+Their work forms the basis of the world's largest body of knowledge on managing the people side of change to deliver organizational results.